Trauma – an emotional wound or shock that causes substantial damage to psychological development.

 Due to the years of hearing how ugly, useless, unworthy and unwanted she was, she simply gave up.
 She confessed that, at times, she wanted to end her life as it didn’t seem worth living.
 She did not believe she could ever step out of being a victim and have the strength to create a life she loved.

 She subconsciously used her fat to become invisible and prove how undesirable and unlovable she was.
 This old programming was still active in her when she came to see us.
 We helped her release that pattern which, in turn, enabled her to lose weight and feel safe doing so.

 Small Traumas Add Up

-But you don’t necessarily need to experience “a big trauma” to fall prey to a destructive subconscious pattern or program, which leads to emotional overeating.
+You don’t necessarily need to experience “a big trauma” to fall prey to a destructive subconscious pattern or program, which leads to emotional overeating.
 Continuous high-stress levels (pressure at work, financial worries, trouble in a close relationship, problems in family life) can have the same effect.
 It is crucial to recognize the often hidden physical symptoms of stress so you can counteract them and bring your stress levels down.